Stainless steel screws on white background

 What are Coated Screws?

-These are a type of screw that has been treated with a layer of protection to help prevent corrosion.
+These are screws that has been treated with a layer of protection to help prevent corrosion.
 This layer is applied to the exterior of the screw to provide a barrier against the elements and prevent rust and corrosion from forming.
-The coating can be made from a variety of materials, including zinc, which is a popular choice for its durability and effectiveness.
+The coating can be made from a variety of materials, the most popular being zinc, which is a popular choice for its durability and effectiveness.

-Coated screws are perfect for use in outdoor projects, such as decking, where they will be exposed to the elements.
-They are also ideal for use in projects where the screws will be in contact with acidic or alkaline materials, such as wood that is prone to rot or decay.
+Coated screws work well in outdoor applications, such as decking, where they will be exposed to the elements.
 The coating provides a layer of protection against corrosion, which helps to extend the life of the screw and prevent it from failing prematurely.

 Why use Coated Screws?

-When it comes to building or repairing a structure, choosing the right type of screw is very important.
-You want a screw that will provide a strong hold in the wood and withstand the elements.
-That's where coated screws come in.
-We offer galvanized screws and Quik Guard® coated screws which give a layer of protection against corrosion and can help extend the life of your project.
+You want a screw that will provide a strong hold in the wood and withstand the elements and coated wood screws offer more than enough protection in general applications.
+We offer galvanized screws and Quik Guard® coated screws which give a layer of protection against corrosion and helps to extend the life of your project.

 What Coatings do we Supply?